Farmhouse/fhp2-drugs-and-daydreams/README.md

 He had approached us as we sat on that stoop, pathetic after the day’s downpour with our snacks of vegetarian chili straight from the can, and told us we were welcome to stay at his home.
 A moment of hesitancy.
 Always a moment of hesitancy.
 Skepticism: where fear and habit have taught to distrust until proven otherwise.
 We consciously wanted to avoid those traps.
 For a moment we wondered if this could be another one.
 What kind of upside down culture creates an atmosphere where a distancing instinct from others is the survival impulse over seeking bonds with those same strangers?

-We locked our bikes to a rack and drove with him away from the downtown and onto the backroads.
+We locked our bikes to a rack and drove with him away from the downtown area and onto the backroads.
 His name was Aerie.
 He told us that he had been in the navy years ago, and now builds ships.

 ‘This town really took off during World War II.
 At the time we manufactured more destroyers here than were manufactured in all of Japan.
 About one every two weeks.
 The docks were working 24/7.’
 And now?
 I asked.